apanasyu/GoogleTrends/README.md

     else:
         df = pytrends.interest_by_region(resolution='COUNTRY', inc_low_vol=True, inc_geo_code=False)

+The collection is performed using a predefined list of keywords in file:

+    performCollection(True, outputDir, 'Input/459.pickle') #Google Trends at city level performCollection(False, outputDir, 'Input/459.pickle') #Google Trends at country level

 The json results are stored in a pickled file as a pandas dataframe (see full code listing).
 Working with the pickled file we can retrieve the top ranked result, top 3 results, results with weight > 90, and all results which are in dataframes df1, df2, df3, and df4 (respectively).

     for keyword in kw_list: